1992–93 Toronto Maple Leafs season

 The 1992–93 Toronto Maple Leafs season was Toronto's 76th season in the National Hockey League (NHL).
+The team qualified for the playoffs after a two year absence.

 Off-season

 Head coach Tom Watt was fired on May 4.
 Watt remained with the organization as director of player development.

 On May 29, Montreal Canadiens head coach Pat Burns quit that role in order to sign a four-year contract to become Toronto's new head coach.